nerdevops/ansible_training/README.md

 6. Ansible gather_facts
 > ansible all -m gather_facts --limit node-1

+7. ansible adhoc commands
+> An Ansible ad hoc command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.
-7. Privilege permitions for exec commands on target machines.
+"Privilege permitions for exec commands on target machines.
-Context: For the apt module we're using is possible to look at the official DOC for it Here is the link: https://docs.ansible.com/ansible/2.9/modules/apt_module.html
+Context: For the apt module we're using is possible to look at the official DOC for it Here is the link: https://docs.ansible.com/ansible/2.9/modules/apt_module.html"

 NOK:
 ➜  ansible_training git:(main) ✗ ansible all -m apt -a update_cache=true